 1. Impact Pocket Collapsible 12″ Diffuser

 This is a great little product that I recently found and added to my everyday camera kit for under $10.
-Shooting macro in harsh, direct sunlight isn’t a great idea; it’s best to shoot in open shade so that you have high light levels, but also nice, even lighting.
-The collapsible diffuser allows you to carry around an open shade wherever you need it!
-It’s small enough that it fits unnoticed in a pocket, and light enough that it won’t feel like a pain-in-the ass accessory when you always see it in your bag (you know what I’m talking about!).
+Shooting macro photos in harsh, direct sunlight isn’t a great idea.
+It’s best to shoot in open shade so that you have high light levels, but also nice, even lighting.
+The collapsible diffuser allows you to carry around an open shade wherever you need it, and it’s small enough to fit unnoticed into a pocket!

 As a diffuser, it’s translucent, which lets some of the light through.
 This feature makes it preferable to simply standing between your subject and the sun because it gives just a hint of directionality to the light, and also provides you with increased light levels for greater depth of field and lower ISO settings.

-With a sub-$10 price-point, this diffuser makes an amazing stocking stuffer gift for any photographer.
+With a sub-$10 price-point on B&H Photo, this diffuser makes an amazing stocking stuffer gift for any photographer.

 2. Reversing Ring